 - Each item will be checked off (or marked “N/A”) as you complete it.

 - If your application requires a recommendation(s), your required recommendation(s) must be REQUESTED rather than RECEIVED in order for you to click “submit.”
 In other words, you may submit your application even if your recommenders haven’t submitted their recommendations.

 - Once you click “submit,” your application will be date and time stamped, and you will receive email confirmation when your application has been submitted.

 - Information on applying for an Independent Program (IP) or a Non-Elon Programs can be found on the webpages for those types of programs.

-Application Essays: GEC Learning Plan
+Application Essays for Study Abroad: GEC Learning Plan

 The Global Education Center’s (GEC) mission is to develop and facilitate experiential opportunities for the Elon University community that promote understanding of the self, the world’s peoples and cultures, and that provide a framework for lifelong intercultural learning.